jhades/ng2-minimal/README.md

 # ng2-minimal
-A minimal Angular 2 seed project with source maps support out of the box.
+A minimal Angular 2 seed project.
+This the simplest possible setup for getting started with Angular 2.

 # Installation